 - It freezes beauuuuutifully.
 Always a win.

 - Toppings.
 I highly encourage you to go to town on the toppings.
 Like avocado.
-Cornbread!
-Cilantro!
-Cheese!
-Okay I’m stopping.
+Cornbread.
+Cilantro.
+Green onions.
+You get my drift.

 Tools I Love & Use To Make This Recipe (contains affiliate links):